HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 `apply_filters('shortpixel_image_urls', $URLs, $post_id);`
 filters the URLs that will be sent to optimisation, `$URLs` is a plain array;

+<strong>The filter below is deprecated starting with version 5.0.0!</strong>

 `apply_filters('shortpixel/db/chunk_size', $chunk);`
-the `$chunk` is the value ShortPixel chooses to use as number of selected records in one query (based on total table size), some hosts work better with a different value;
+the `$chunk` is the value ShortPixel chooses to use as the number of selected records in one query (based on total table size), some hosts work better with a different value;

+For version 4.22.10 and earlier:

 `apply_filters('shortpixel/backup/paths', $PATHs, $mainPath);`
 filters the array of paths of the images sent for backup and can be used to exclude certain paths/images/thumbs from being backed up, based on the image path. `$mainPath` is the path of the main image, while `$PATHs` is an array with all files to be backed up (including thumbnails);

+For version 5.0.0 and later:

+`apply_filters('shortpixel/image/skip_backup', false, $this->getFullPath(), $this->is_main_file)`
+filters the images that are skipped or not from the backup.
+Return true for the type of images to be skipped in the backup.
+If you check if `is_main_file` is true and return false (do not skip backup), while while otherwise returning true, the backup will be kept only for the main image.
+We suggest using it in conjuction with this action that fires right after the restore from backup is done:

+`do_action('shortpixel/image/after_restore', $this, $this->id, $cleanRestore);`
+This action can be used to cleanup the meta data from the database, regenerate thumbnails after restoring the main file, writing the updated meta data, etc.

 `apply_filters('shortpixel/settings/image_sizes', $sizes);`
-filters the array (`$sizes`) of image sizes which can be excluded from processing (displayed in the plugin Advanced settings);
+filters the array (`$sizes`) of image sizes that can be excluded from processing (displayed in the plugin Advanced settings);

 `apply_filters('shortpixel/api/request', $requestParameters, $item_id);`
 filters the parameters sent to the optimization API (through `$requestParameters`), described in detail here: <a href="https://shortpixel.com/api-docs" target="_blank">ShortPixel Reducer API</a>; `$item_id` contains the ID of the Media Library item, or the ID of the Custom Media item (when used).
 In short, this filter can be used to alter any parameters sent to the API, depending on the needs.
 For example, you can set different resize parameters for different post types, different compression levels, remove EXIF or not, covert WebP/AVIF, and basically any other parameter that is sent to the API for a specific image (together with all its thumbnails).

+This filter enables the background ShortPixel processing in additional pages (see <a href="https://shortpixel.com/knowledge-base/article/334-on-what-pages-does-spio-optimize-images" target="_blank">here</a> the original list).
+Here's an example of this filter that enables the processing on the Comments screen (to be placed in your functions.php file):

+`
+add_filter('shortpixel/init/optimize_on_screens', function ($screens) {
+	$screens[] = 'edit-comments';
+	return $screens;
+});
+`
+The `edit-comments` is the ID of the screen where you want to enable the processing.

+If you want to add multiple pages, here's what the snippet looks like:

+`
+add_filter('shortpixel/init/optimize_on_screens', function ($screens) {
+	$screens = array('edit-comments', 'plugins', 'another-custom-post-type-page');
+	return $screens;
+	});
+`

+`add_filter('shortpixel/image/filecheck', function () { return true; });`
+This filter forces a file check for WebP/AVIF in case they were manually removed from disk.

 In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines: